Experience teaches you nothing. Evaluated experience teaches you everything.

 - What are you doing this week to move you toward your dreams?

 - What are you doing today to move you toward your dreams?

 - What does your ideal workday look like?

-Once you have answered those questions, you can take it further and use the resources below:
+Once you have answered these questions, you can take it further and grab Dream Year (my life goal setting book)!

 A Final Note!